 2- Power on the machine.

-3- As soon as your machine turns on, and the first logo screen appears, Hit the corresponding button for your machine. ie: del for desktops and F2 for Notebooks.
+3- As soon as your machine turns on, and the first logo screen appears, keep Hitting the corresponding key for your machine.

 If you followed the instructions correctly, you should now have access to your systems UEFI settings.
 If not, the margin for error is much greater in this procedure, you can give it a shot again.